Here are the headlines that I saw when I googled “stock market” a few years ago during a downturn:

 But most of you, including me, are investing for the distant future.
 The drop in stock prices yesterday, last week, and even last month is totally meaningless.
-So is the recent gain in prices.

 The market fluctuates in the short term for many reasons that the media tries to explain.
 Whether they are right or not is pointless.
 It fluctuates in an unpredictable way over short periods of time.
-I would define that as days, weeks, and even months.
+I would define short as days, weeks, and even months.

 The important thing to remember is that over long periods of time, the stock market has consistently delivered roughly 7-8% on average.
 This is all you need to worry about.
 Fretting over the short-term movements and especially the corrections is a waste of time.

-That 7-8% average growth includes the corrections.
+That 7-8% average growth includes the corrections and the bear markets.

 If you try to “time the market” and get out on the drops and back in on the rises, the statistical chances of success is super-low.
 That 7-8% historical return will be reduced by quite a lot when you start playing games like that.
 Additionally, you are liable to have your money on the sidelines when a large jump happens.